 Bottom line, if you want a head start in your studies or if you're struggling in a specific course, the sooner you tap into these resources, the faster we can get you back on track and help you stay there.

 The Academic Literacies Lab can help you better understand what you read and so much more.
-Our tutors will:
+Our consultants will:

-The Academic Literacies Lab is available for in-person help for students Mondays through Thursdays from 10 a.m. to 4 p.m. in Truxal Library Room 108.
-Online assistance is available Mondays through Thursdays from 9 a.m. to 6 p.m., and Fridays from 9 a.m. to noon.
+The Academic Literacies Lab is available for in-person help for students Mondays and Wednesdays from 9 a.m. to 2 p.m. and Tuesdays and Thursdays from 9 a.m. to 3 p.m. in Truxal Library Room 108.
+Online assistance is available Mondays from 10 a.m. to 2 p.m. and 5 to 8 p.m., Tuesdays and Thursdays from 1 to 5 p.m., and Wednesdays from 10 a.m. to 2 p.m. and 6 to 9 p.m.
 Directions to access the lab online are provided below.

 Follow the instructions below on how to enroll in the online Academic Literacies Lab and request a virtual tutoring session.